Ronenii/Predictions-Client-Server/README.md

 * **Simulation Control:**  Users can stop, pause, and resume running simulations.
 They can also advance simulations by one tick while paused.

 ## Comments
+* **README files:** Each release contains the app as well a readme file with detailed instructions about the app's features and its operation.
 * **Configuration files:** Two sample simulation configuration files are provided for your convenience.
-If you want to write your own configuration file, you can use the provided files or the provided XML schema as a reference
+If you want to write your own configuration file, you can use the provided files or the provided XML schema as a reference.